Last Updated on

 1. Prayer Flags

 If you want to keep your souvenir simple, even a prayer flag would be the best thing to take away from Sikkim.
 These flags can be found all over Sikkim at every corner of the road and add a very peaceful vibe to nature.
-You will get these in various sizes for you to chose from.
+You will get these in various sizes for you to choose from.

 2. Canvas Wall Hangings